jaalto/project--emacs-epackage-template/README.rst

 * Is the package well structured and behaving?
 Run all code quality checks from *epackage.el* with ``M-x`` ``epackage-lint-extra-buffer-file`` (calls lisp-mnt, checkdoc etc.) and report problems to upstream.
-Try also byte compiling if it reveals anything.
+Try also byte compiling.

 BUILDING CONTACT TO UPSTREAM